dne15/soc-quiz-game/README.md

-Feel free to delete this or start from scratch.
+Feel free to delete this and start from scratch.